 3. Your image caption is like title tag

 In SEO terms, your name (not your @username) and the image caption are the title tag.
 What does that mean?
 When someone searches for you on Google, your caption transforms into a title, like in the picture below:

 So, the trick is to include your primary keyword right under your profile name.
 Don’t overload it.
-Keep it simple, like changing Dhruv to Druv’s NFTs.
+Keep it simple, like changing Dhruv to Dhruv’s NFTs.

-Another is to start your caption with the most important information so when a user reads it on Google, they get hooked.
+Another way to add your Instagram account to Google search is to start your caption with the most important information so when a user reads it on Google, they get hooked.
 Use keywords in the captions.
 They’ll increase the visibility of your post, reel, or video.
 But do not make the whole caption just keywords.
 That looks spammy.

 4. Using hashtags in captions

 There has been a lot of debate over whether hashtags are significant on Instagram.
 And whether you need to use 5 hashtags or all 30.
 The answer varies.